Conservation Volunteer Programme

 When you send an email to us to enquire about joining this volunteer programme we will reply with a detailed information pack.
 This includes further information about living conditions, off time over weekends, transfers between the airport and the reserve etc.

 There are no set arrival/departure dates for this project, but please note all arrivals are scheduled on Mondays.
 Departure days can be Fridays, Saturdays or Mondays (please note: no Sundays).
 Volunteers are required to sign an indemnity form acknowledging and accepting the consequences of working in close contact with wild animals.
 Applicants must be 17 years of age or older.
 The minimum time period for a booking is a two week placement and the maximum period is 12 weeks.

 Prices include accommodation for the duration of your placement, all work activities on the reserve and three meals per day.
 Please email us to enquire about our weekly rate.
-Not included are entertainment expenses over weekends and socializing costs (drinks and meals volunteers choose to have while out in town).
-Please note we can unfortunately not offer any free placements.
+Not included are entertainment expenses over weekends, socializing costs (drinks and meals volunteers choose to have while out in town) and transfers between the airport and the reserve.
+Please note we can unfortunately not offer any free placements in return for work.

 Arrangements will be made by Kariega staff to collect incoming volunteers from Port Elizabeth Airport.
 Kariega is approximately 140 kms (two hours drive) from Port Elizabeth.
 Volunteers are to pay for the transfer to and from the airport themselves.